ziad-saab/reddit-clone-frontend-workshop/README.md

 **NOTE**: The user stays on the same page while this is going on.
 Everything happens without refreshing the page.

+**NOTE 2**: What happens when you try to make an AJAX request to an external site?
+It seems like the browser is blocking you.
+How could you go around this?

 ### Voting without refreshing the page!
 When a user clicks on the submit button of either of the two voting forms, the following happens: